SGG-Modding/Hades-Texture-Packer/README.md

 All image file paths will follow the file path inside the folder they were originally in, plus the package name appended to the start of it - in order to work with Hell2Modding.
 For example, if the package was in the folder by itself its file path in-game would just be the ``ModAuthor-NewIconPackage\\{Name}``, but if its path was `NewIconPkg/GUI/Icons` then its file path in-game would be `ModAuthor-NewIconPackage\\GUI\\Icons\\{Name}`

 ## Args
-* `-s` or `--source` is the name of the folder you want to recursively search for in images
+* `-s` or `--source` is the name of the folder in which to recursively search for images
-* `-b` or `--basename` is the name of the package and folder that will be formatted to be packed.
+* `-t` or `--target` is the name of the resulting folder to be packed by deppth, must be in the form of a mod GUID (ModAuthor-ModName).
 * `-dp` or `--deppthpack` (not used above) set to anything but "True" to disable automatic Deppth Packing.
 * `-iH` or `--includehulls` (not used above) set to anything but "False" to calculate hull points.